-- B1.
-To critically engage with contemporary debates on the significance of finance and monetary policy. - B2.
-To critically engage with contemporary debates on the role of banking supervision in a national and international environment. - B3.
-To critically evaluate current research and scholarship on finance theory. - B4.
-To deal with complex issues both systematically and analytically, and to use the analysis to make sound judgements.
+- B1 To critically engage with contemporary debates on the significance of finance and international trade . - B2 To critically engage with contemporary debates on the role of banking supervision in a national and international environment. - B3 To critically evaluate current research and scholarship on finance and international trade theory. - B4 To deal with complex issues both systematically and analytically, and to use the analysis to make sound judgements.